Aayush621/Style-AI/README.md

 # Style-AI

-A fashion product search engine powered by AI that enables both text-to-image and image-to-image search capabilities using CLIP embeddings and vector similarity search.
+A fashion product search engine powered by AI that enables both text-to-image and image-to-image search capabilities using CLIP for multimodal embeddings, Qdrant for vector storage and queries, and AWS S3 for image hosting; developed FastAPI backend, Dockerized it, and deployed on AWS ECS.
+Integrated with AWS S3-hosted frontend via AWS CloudFront, secured API with AWS API Gateway for HTTPS, enabling efficient product recommendations.

 ## 🔍 Features